HELLO DLO. DESTINATION LEARNING ORGANISATION: REPURPOSE AND RESKILL

 Join over 150 European cities, destinations and their partners, showcasing their tourism offering to over 100 city break product developers & buyers from international markets.

-City Fair is a 3-day event organised by ETOA and ECM that includes a drinks reception, a conference and a full-day B2B workshop for product developers and contractors from global travel buyers that want to meet cities and destinations and source tourist product from all over Europe.
+City Fair is a 3-day event organised by ETOA and ECM that includes a drinks reception and a full-day B2B workshop for product developers and contractors from global travel buyers that want to meet cities and destinations and source tourist product from all over Europe.

 The 2020 programme includes: